jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/distributereservedtokensof.md

   * `_memo` is a memo to pass along to the emitted event.
 * The function can be accessed externally by anyone.
 * The function returns the amount of minted reserved tokens.

+# Body
-*   Forward the call to the internal version of the function that is also used by other operations.
+1. Forward the call to the internal version of the function that is also used by other operations.

     ```solidity
     return _distributeReservedTokensOf(_projectId, _memo);